 Be very proficient users of technology who are confident and independent in both using and learning new skills on the computer.
-Students develop this as a skill for life via their preparation and practice to take the IGCSE examinations.
-Via the IGCSE theory topics they develop a sound foundation knowledge of computer architecture, hardware and software, software development, ICT applications at home and work, and e-Safety.
+Students develop this as a skill for life via their preparation and practice to take the Microsoft Office Specialist qualification.
+This is the only qualification endorsed by Microsoft itself.